Water Glassing Eggs for Storage

 • 1 oz Picking limeย per 1 quart of water

-• fresh, clean, unwashed eggs DO NOT use store-bought eggs
+• fresh, clean, unwashed, unrefrigerated eggs with thick shells (*see discussion above for details) DO NOT use store-bought eggs

 • water well, filtered or distillled